UXDI | Case Study

 Tools | Figma, Sketch, InVision, Miro, Photoshop & Usertestings.com

-We needed to analyze direct and indirect competition to isolate and identify some of the industry standard trends (Complete C&C Analysis).
-To gain additional insights and better understand our target demographics, we've interview 11 users (ages 21-60).
-We wanted to understand peoples motivations to start a diet plan, what users wanted to get from the plan, how did they found out about their plans, if the cost met with the value of the plan, and what their expectations were before trying out the plan.
+We needed to analyze the direct and indirect competition to isolate and identify some of the industry standard trends (Complete C&C Analysis).
+To gain additional insights and better understand our target demographics, we've interviewed 11 users (ages 21-60).
+We wanted to understand people's motivations to start a diet plan, what users wanted to get from the plan, how they found out about their plans, if the cost met the value of the plan, and what their expectations were before trying out the plan.

 Understanding The Demographics

-While interviewing our participants, we've discovered that there were two types of users.
+While interviewing our participants, we discovered that there were two types of users.
 Users who were currently using a diet plan or have used one in the past, and users who have never been exposed to one.
-In order to portray an actual stories of these two groups, we wanted to visualize them through our personas, Matt & Casey.
+To portray actual stories of these two groups, we wanted to visualize them through our personas, Matt & Casey.

-After analyzing and synthesizing data from user interviews, we've looked for common clues, patterns, similarities and we’re able to determine some of the important key insights:
+After analyzing and synthesizing data from user interviews, we've looked for common clues, patterns, and similarities and were able to determine some of the important key insights:

 ❖ People wanted a way to customize plans based on their food preferences and dietary restrictions